 If you are concerned that your fish is being bullied by others when sick, you could consider using a large floating fry net which will separate the fish while you treat the underlying problem in the entire aquarium.

-We would not advise flushing livestock down the toilet, using a bin or compost heap would be an advisable alternative.
+We would not advise flushing livestock down the toilet.
+Instead, wrap in a paper towel and put in a bin or dustbin.

 You should only feed as much as your fish will consume in 2-3 minutes (in a mature aquarium), a couple of times a day.
 Uneaten food should be removed from the aquarium to reduce the build-up of waste which can make the water toxic to fish.